Dobbaq/team5/README.md

 - **Test**: This test creates a ghost and moves it to a new location by calling move().
 It then makes sure that the ghost was moved properly and that it has been removed from its initial position.
 ### Map - getLoc(Location Loc)
 - **Description**: For the given location argument, This method returns what is currently at the location (Empty, Pacman, Cookie, Ghost, Wall).
-- -**Test**: The test checks to see if a previously inserted element at (x,y) gets correctly returned from the location loc
+- **Test**: The test checks to see if a previously inserted element at (x,y) gets correctly returned from the location loc
 ### Map - attack(String name)
 - **Description**: The method controls ghosts attacking pacman.
 If the ghost was able to successfully attack pacman and update the display to do so return true, otherwise return false.
-- -**Test**: If a ghost is within 1 x/y coordinate from pacman, the test will return true verifying that pacman has been attacked
+- **Test**: If a ghost is within 1 x/y coordinate from pacman, the test will return true verifying that pacman has been attacked
 ### Map - eatCookie(String Name)
 - **Description**: The method controls Pacman eating a cookie.
 When the method is able to successfully update display to eat a cookie it returns the Cookie component that has been eaten, otherwise it returns null.
-- -**Test**: The test makes sure that if pacman is at x,y and cookie is not at x,y then it will return null.
+- **Test**: The test makes sure that if pacman is at x,y and cookie is not at x,y then it will return null.
 It also verifies that there will be a return value if the cookies coordinates = pacmans coordinates